alikadir/javascript-runner-safari-extension/README.md

 # javascript-runner-safari-extension
-Running defined javascript code on defined websites
+with this Safari extension, Run defined javascript code on defined websites